Bertrand de Salignac de la Mothe-Fénelon

-Bertrand de Salignac de la Mothe-Fénelon (1523-1589) was French diplomat who served as ambassador to Elizabeth I in England and to James VI in Scotland.
+Bertrand de Salignac de la Mothe-Fénelon (1523–1589) was a French diplomat who served as ambassador to Elizabeth I in England and to James VI in Scotland.

 Ambassador in London

 Mothe-Fénelon was secretary to the French ambassador Gilles de Noailles during the crisis of the Scottish Reformation in 1560.

-After serving in the French army he was sent ambassador to England in 1568.
+After serving in the French army he was sent ambassador to England in November 1568, as a replacement for Jacques Bochetel de la Forest.
 At the request of Charles IX of France he endeavoured to excuse to Elizabeth the St. Bartholomew's Day massacre as a necessity caused by a plot which had been laid against the life of the king.
 After the death of Charles IX, Fénelon continued as ambassador in London.
-Mothe-Fénelon was involved the exchanges of gifts and portraits between the English and French cour, including the work of the François Clouet and possibly Nicholas Hilliard.
+Mothe-Fénelon was involved the exchanges of gifts and portraits between the English and French court, including the work of the François Clouet and possibly Nicholas Hilliard.

 He was recalled in 1575 when Catherine de' Medici wished to bring about a marriage between Elizabeth and the duke of Alençon, and thought that another ambassador, Michel de Castelnau, would have a better chance of success in the negotiation.